-Sugar Addiction is REAL—Here's How to Kick The Habit
+Sugar Addiction Is REAL—Here's How to Kick the Habit

-Assuming we weren’t the only ones struggling with this complicated relationship, we spoke with celeb trainer and fitness expert, Patrick Murphy (he got JLaw in shape for Hunger Games…enough said), and asked him to share the secret to ending this toxic relationship for good (with sugar, that is—your ex situation you’ll have to figure out on your own).
+Assuming we weren’t the only ones struggling with this complicated relationship, we spoke with celeb trainer and fitness expert, Patrick Murphy (he got J.Law in shape for The Hunger Games—enough said) and asked him to share the secret to ending this toxic relationship for good (with sugar, that is—your ex situation you’ll have to figure out on your own).

 Keep reading to find out why we crave sugar, what it does to our bodies, and a simple way to kick your bad habit to the curb!

 Now that we've established the facts, we must do what all curious children do when presented with unsettling news they don't understand: ask why.
 "We aren't born with sugar cravings," Murphy says.
 "We develop them over time with our food and beverage choices."
-Think of it this way: we have thousands of taste buds, which send messages to our brain.
+Think of it this way: We have thousands of taste buds, which send messages to our brain.
 If we keep sending the same signal—sugary sweet signals, in this case—then our brain will learn to crave it when it doesn't receive it.

 You might know that sugar isn’t the best for you, but do you know how exactly it affects your body?
 Allow us to break it down for you.
 First, let's establish that we are discussing fructose—not glucose, which is a simple sugar that your cells transform into energy.
 Fructose, on the other hand, can only be metabolized by your liver and negatively changes the way your brain recognizes how much you consume.
-As a result, you usually end up eating way, way more than you need, because your brain thinks you're still hungry.
+As a result, you usually end up eating way, way more than you need because your brain thinks you're still hungry.

 "[Excess] sugar wreaks havoc on many of the body's organs," Murphy says.
 "It creates a plethora of pro-inflammatory responses and is linked to obesity, diabetes, heart disease, dementia, metabolic syndrome, and even cancer."
 He says that every time we give into our sugar cravings, we turn on the pro-inflammatory response to disease and rapid aging.
 Not good.

 If quitting cold turkey sounds intimidating, Murphy has a couple tips.
 "Start incorporating foods and beverages that are bitter—like 85% dark chocolate, green tea, endive, kale, apple cider vinegar—and tart or sour—like plain yogurt, fermented food, lemons, Granny Smith apples."
-He says that adding these foods to your daily consumptions will help “reset” your taste buds.
+He says that adding these foods to your daily consumptions will help reset your taste buds.

 One last thing—lest you think you're somehow beating the system by swapping sugar for artificial sweeteners, allow us to banish that notion for you immediately (sorry).
 "Beware of artificial sweeteners!"
 Murphy warns.
 “Since they are hundreds of times sweeter than sugar, they will heighten sugar cravings even beyond what regular sugar will set you up for."
 He says to avoid all products that have added sugars and instead look for words like "unsweetened" or "no added sugar" on ingredient labels.
 You can read more about the artificial sweeteners you should avoid and more natural alternatives on Murphy's health and fitness blog here.

-If you're a constant snacker, we've got some tips for you on how to snack smarter, too!
+So—are you ready to leave your addiction behind in the dust?
+We are!
+If you're a constant snacker, we've got some tips for you on how to snack smarter.